AdamVictory/grianghraf/README.md

 # grianghraf - Project 5

-<h1 align=center>A B2C Digital Camera Store Website </h1>
+<h1> A B2C Digital Camera Store Website </h1>

-<h2 align=center>Introduction</h2>
+<h2> align=center>Introduction</h2>

-<p align=center>Project Portfolio 5 for the Code Institute Full-Stack development program: E-Commerce Applications.
+<p>Project Portfolio 5 for the Code Institute Full-Stack development program: E-Commerce Applications.</p>

-grianghraf is an e-commerce online store application built with Django and Python.
+<p>grianghraf is an e-commerce online store application built with Django and Python.
 It allows users to create their own accounts, and experience a full online shopping experience whereby they can purchase items of cameras and lenses.
-The application is for a B2C business, that is targeted towards professional photographers and filmakers but also people looking to get into photography.
+The application is for a B2C business, that is targeted towards professional photographers and filmakers but also people looking to get into photography. <br>
 This online sales platform allows users to quickly find the camera they are looking for and checkout with a seamless experience.
 They can also register for a personal profile by filling in their personal details on the website's profile page.
 The application also provides customer enagement by allowing the user to rate and review the products they have purchased.
-The application has a good appearance with an easy and clear site navigation.
+The application has a good appearance with an easy and clear site navigation.</p>

 [Visit the live site on Heroku](https://grianghraf.herokuapp.com/)